Dunkin' Donuts: United States

 On January 16, 2013, Nigel Travis, Dunkin' Brands CEO, announced that the Dunkin' Donuts franchises would be available for the first time in California beginning in 2015 although in reality, this was a return to California, as the company had several stores operating in the state up until 2002.
-In July 2013, Dunkin' Donuts announced that it has signed its first Southern California multi-unit store development agreements with four franchise groups for a total commitment of 45 new restaurants.
+In July 2013, Dunkin' Donuts announced that it signed its first Southern California multi-unit store development agreements with four franchise groups for a total commitment of 45 new restaurants.
 The first standalone restaurants were expected to open in 2015 in Orange and Los Angeles counties.
 The chain also planned to expand into more stores in Texas by 2015.